pupilfirst/wd201-scripts/introduction-to-nodejs/a-detailed-guide-to-getting-help/README.md

 > Paste in the template from earlier in the script.

-That'll help save time by avoid unnecessary back & forth messages.
+That'll help save time by avoiding unnecessary back & forth messages.
 Finally, hit the _Post_ button, and a coach or a teaching assistant, or perhaps even a fellow student will reply shortly.